-30 Years Ago: Metallica’s ‘Kill ‘Em All’ Album Released
+32 Years Ago: Metallica Transforms Metal With ‘Kill ‘Em All’

-The early 1980s saw an increasingly large number of bands – ranging from New Wave of British Heavy Metal upstarts like Venom and Raven to European contenders like Accept (‘Fast As a Shark’) and Krokus (‘Headhunter’) — opening up their songwriting throttle, but it was Metallica, spokesmen of an entirely new generation of bands, that categorically crystallized the thrash-metal aesthetic with this singular record.
+The early ’80s saw an increasingly large number of bands – ranging from New Wave of British Heavy Metal upstarts like Venom and Raven to European contenders like Accept (“Fast As a Shark”) and Krokus (“Headhunter”) – opening up their songwriting throttle.
+But it was Metallica, spokesmen of an entirely new generation of bands, that categorically crystallized the thrash-metal aesthetic with this singular record.

-In order to get there, Metallica first had to abandon their hometown of Los Angeles (though Slayer, Dark Angel and a few other thrashers stuck it out and eventually broke through) and head north to the San Francisco Bay area, where they joined local comrades like Exodus, Legacy (later Testament) and others to cook up thrash’s definitive recipe.
+In order to get there, Metallica first had to abandon their hometown of Los Angeles, though Slayer, Dark Angel and a few other thrashers stuck it out and eventually broke through.
+They headed north to the San Francisco Bay area, where they joined local comrades like Exodus, Legacy (later Testament) and others to cook up thrash’s definitive recipe.